ELanning/TechnicalCompetencyEval/README.md

 Although experienced Software Engineers will have widely varying answers, they will be closer together (in general) in the semantic embedding space, versus a new computer science graduate.

+# Issues

+These questions do not cover other engineering skills, such as

+* Are you solving the right problem?
+* Do you measure twice and cut once?
+* Do you know how to unblock yourself?
+* Do you understand the requirements and what questions to ask to gather additional ones?

+And various other communication and standard engineering skills.
+The goal of this questionnaire is for extracting technical competency signal.
+There are of course many other issues that should be solved for with other types of interview techniques.

 # Future work

 While this questionnaire should supply some signal, it would be interesting to experiment with stacking multiple embedding inputs into a single logit classifier.
 Including: